 Ayurveda, the science of life, is beneficial in the prevention, as well as treatment, of many diseases, including cancer.
 Ayurveda understands every disease primarily in terms of doshas (fundamental constituents of the body made of the five great elements), dhatus (bodily tissues), and mala (bodily wastes).
 These Ayurvedic concepts of diagnosis and treatment are usually out of the paradigm of western medicine.

-While diagnosing a disease in the Ayurvedic system of medicine, the causative factors, along with other details of the disease, are studied and treatment is planned accordingly.
+While diagnosing a disease in the Ayurvedic system of medicine, the causative factors, along with other details of the disease, are studied and the treatment is planned accordingly.
 The causative factors could be certain dietary or behavioral habits and, in some cases, previous illnesses as well.
 These causative factors have the potential to influence the homeostasis of the body in either way.
 Certain unhealthy causative factors can disturb the equilibrium of doshas, dhatus, and mala, leading to various sub-clinical conditions.
 Such sub-clinical conditions are conditions that do not produce any significant symptoms and therefore are easily ignored from the radar of modern medical investigations.

-Cancer is one of the many diseases that emerges out of an environment in the body that makes it susceptible to various kinds of disease.
-When the cancer manifests, the complete focus of treatment is always on the malignant tissue – the sub-clinical conditions usually remain untreated, due to lack of awareness.
+Cancer is one of the many diseases that emerge out of an environment in the body that makes it susceptible to various kinds of disease.
+When cancer manifests, the complete focus of treatment is always on the malignant tissue – the sub-clinical conditions usually remain untreated, due to lack of awareness.

 In other words, consistently unhealthy physiology can cause certain tissues to behave abnormally, which may lay the foundation for certain diseases, including cancer.